 Article 16

-Members shall cover the personal expenses of their representatives (travel, hotel, etc.).
+Members, Emeritus Members and guests are responsible for the cost of their personal expenses to attend the annual Congress (travel, hotel, etc.).

-General costs for scientific congresses, general assemblies and meetings of specialists shall be shared between the UIMC and the member(s) from the country where the meetings are being held.
+General costs for the annual Congress, the General Assemblyand associated Management Committee meeting shall be shared between the UIMC and the member(s) from the country where the meetings are being held.

 Article 17

-Payment of membership contributions shall entitle members to receive free of charge a copy of all publications, reports and minutes as well as access to the UIMC Extranet databank and exchange forum.
+Members and Emeritus Members shall receive free of charge a copy of all publications, reports and minutes as well as access to the UIMC Extranet databank and exchange forum.

 RELATIONS WITH UIC